 If a generic profile is requested one can use the schema for "DensityProfile" (this class), for which this method returns the correct content, which includes metainformation and the data on the schema itself.

 '''

 {

 "type": {

 "uniform": true,

 "gaussian": false,

-(continues on next page)

 '''

 '''

 },

 "data": DATA

 }

 '''

 where DATA is the serialization as returned by get_rendering_context().